free-honey/naumachia/README.md

 ---

-Naumachia is a framework for writing Smart Contracts on the Cardano Blockchain.
+Naumachia is a framework for writing Smart Contracts on the Cardano Blockchain using Rust!

+**Work in Progress :)**

+#### Client-Side FTW

-The Cardano Smart Contract scheme was designed in a way to minimize data and processing that happens on-chain.
+The Cardano Smart Contract scheme pushes a lot of the code off-chain.
-This means a lot of the logic is actually off-chain and the on-chain code just ensures you don't do anything bad.
-Naumachia is designed to make the development of off-chain code as easy as possible.
+Naumachia is designed to make the development of off-chain code as easy as possible, but also give you an environment to test your on-chain code.

 Included in the library are the tools for declaratively orchestrating interactions with validator scripts, minting policies, and wallets;